Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Two and One**

-    You increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-You can't increase an ability score above 20 using this feat.
+    You increase one Ability Score of your choice by 2, or you can increase two Ability Scores of your choice by 1.
+You can't increase an Ability Score above 20 using this feat.
 When you reach 18th character level, that maximum increases to 22.

 ### Arcane Charger